-Is your reporting of sales and distribution in global expansion mostly focused on sales and profits?
+Is your reporting of sales and distribution in global expansion mostly focused on international sales and profits only?
 Yes?
 Now, when you travel abroad, do you still use a road atlas to find your way?
 No, that would feel a little last century, wouldn’t it?

-By the same token, why would you still use last-century KPIs to determine success in international sales and distribution?
+By the same token, why do you still use last-century KPIs to determine success in international sales growth and distribution?
 As you might know, this turns a blind eye on the potentials you leave out.

-We have 2019, and it’s time to get on board with newer ways of measuring success in sales and distribution growth.
+We have the 2020s, and it’s time to get on board with newer ways of measuring success in sales and distribution growth.
 Let’s have a look at three typical annual business situations and how new ways of addressing international expansion leads to different growth priorities.

-A New Way of Reporting Sales and Distribution
+A New Way of Reporting International Sales Growth and Distribution

-Let’s be honest, most of us measure success based on sales and sales growth.
-Because that’s the way our shareholders measure us.
-Our reports show large distribution countries as most important, and fast-growing countries as the most successful ones.
+Let’s be honest, most of us measure success based on sales and international sales growth.
+Because we always did, and that’s how shareholders want to hear it.
+Reports show your large distribution countries as the most important, and fast-growing countries as the most successful ones.
 So 95% of our sales discussions concern our ‘as is’ instead of our ‘could be’.
 We look at yesterday’s achievements in global expansion instead of tomorrow’s potential, and overlook that the revenue potential of a small sales unit is often far larger than that of our largest sales units.
 If we don’t see it, will we address it in our annual strategic planning?

 And there is more to market share reporting.
 When you see that five large distribution countries have a similar market share as your home country, you know you are international expansion ready.

-A New Way of Studying Sales and Distribution
+A New Way of Studying International Sales Growth and Distribution

-Tip 2: Last century you read (biased) retail real estate reports or bought retail studies to learn about the next big countries for global expansion.
+Last century, you read (biased) retail real estate reports or bought retail studies to learn about the next big countries for global expansion.
 Do you remember the BRIC hype and the myriad of studies proclaiming future growth?
-Are India or Brasil big in your portfolio, and did you grow or shrink Russia since then?
+Are India or Brazil big in your portfolio, and did you grow or shrink Russia since then?

-The new way of studying a potential market is to analyse POS growth of your peer group and competitors in store locators, Google Maps and other online sources.
+The new way of studying a potential market is to analyse POS growth of your peer group and competitors in store locators and Google Maps.

-Analyse your peers’ and competitors’ online appearance, social media, and store locator growth, and you will know more about what’s happening than the best study can tell you: In other words, get the full picture of global expansion.
-All that information is freely available.
-And if customised for your brand, it tells you more about expansion potential than any third-party study can.
+Report your peers’ and competitors’ online appearance, social media, and store locator growth, and you will know more of what is happening in global expansion than the best study can tell you.
+And if customized for your brand, it tells you more about expansion potential than any third-party study can.
 One annual report and you know what is happening in your peer group and where to go next.
-You will see perspectives and upside potential in sales and distribution rather than just your status quo.
+You will see perspectives and upside potential in international sales growth and distribution rather than just your status quo.

 Invest in Global Expansion ‘Adventures’

-I have been studying global expansion and travelled project-wise to many countries physically and virtually – 43 just in the last six years.
-I was lucky to witness many small and big best practices, and if there is one thing I have learned: focusing on sales and distribution reports to judge about a local brand organization is like judging a person’s health by the kilos on the scale– you just see the volume, not the whole picture.
+I have been studying global expansion and travelled project-wise to 40+ just in the last six years.
+I was lucky to witness many small and big best practices, and if there is one thing I have learned: focusing on international sales growth and distribution reports to judge about a local brand organization is like judging a person’s health by the kilos on the scale– you just see the volume, not the whole picture.
 You do not understand the true state of global expansion.
 Wherever you can, stop ‘sales-only’ reports, and demand smart qualitative information before.

-But above all, involve your good sense and management talent, by travelling abroad, meeting people, learning on the ground.
+But above all, utilize your management skills, by travelling abroad, meeting people, learning on the ground.
 At least one new country every six months.
-Travel there alone, with your management team, or call and we travel together.
+Travel there alone, with your management team, or call, and we travel together.
 But most importantly, travel.